victorbenichoux/vizno/docs/renderers.md

 They are rendered by first saving them using `BaseFigure.to_dict()` method, and by `plotly.js` in the frontend.

-Checkout the `examples/renderers/plotly.py` for an example.
+Checkout the `examples/renderers/plotly.py` for an example, and the [resulting report](./examples/plotly.html).

 ### Pygal